Paclitaxel (Generic Name)

-- Signs of peripheral neuropathy: numbness, tingling, or decreased sensation in fingers or toes; difficulty walking or changes in the way you walk; or clumsiness in buttoning clothes, opening jars, or other routine activities
+- Signs of peripheral neuropathy: numbness, tingling, or decreased feeling in fingers or toes; trouble walking or changes in the way you walk; or feeling clumsy when buttoning clothes, opening jars, or other routine activities

-- Joint and muscle pain unrelieved by prescribed medication
+- Joint and muscle pain that is not relieved by prescribed medicines

-- Nausea, vomiting, or headache unrelieved by prescribed medication
+- Nausea, throwing up, or headache that is not relieved by prescribed medicines

 - Extreme fatigue that interferes with normal activities